ModelEarth/data-pipeline/timelines/sqlite/README.md

 In our fork, Nextjs is migrated to the new version which uses RUST.
 -->

-Start a virtual environment in the local folder.
+Optional: start a virtual environment in the local folder and add env/ to the .gitignore file.

 	python3 -m venv env &&
 	source env/bin/activate

-Add env/ to the .gitignore file.

 <!--